 Because we battle with faith that the Word of God is true and absolute we have opened the door for the enemy to persuade us that Christ does not have the power to enable us to overcome sin.
 All kinds of false doctrine has invaded Christian thinking that has as a foundational concept that the new covenant does not include deliverance from our sinful behavior.
 Some of that stinking thinking is the misuse and improper understanding of Christian liberty.

 Our part is to confess to God clearly that we have sin in our heart.
 Then we are to renounce it with all the faith and strength we have.
 We do not struggle against it, we confess it and renounce it as sin, fit only for the Lake of Fire.
 We resolve in the future to draw near to God and to resist this sin, not struggle against it, just not give it any more place in our life.
+Then we rest in the Word of God and the power of the indwelling Holy Spirit.
+Why is it that Jesus and the cross is always enough for victory when dealing with someone else's sin, but never seems to be enough for ours?

 Often such clear confessing and renouncing, followed by a determination to resist, is all that is needed.
 In other words we make a decision against that sin and that settles it.
 Other times we need to declare war and have a series of battles and a prolonged decision making process until the habit and stronghold in our mind and body has been broken and replaced with the Word of truth.